kkasperczyk-no/sdk-nrf/samples/connectedhomeip/lock/README.rst

     * Off - The bolt is retracted and the door is unlocked.
     * Rapid Even Flashing (50 ms on/50 ms off during 2 s) - The simulated bolt is in motion from one position to another.

+.. matter_door_lock_sample_button1_start

 Button 1:
+    It can be used in the following purposes:

-    Initiates the factory reset of the device.
+    * Pressed for 6 s - Initiates the factory reset of the device and releasing the button within the 6-second window cancels the factory reset procedure.
+    * Pressed for less than 3 s - Initiates the OTA software update process, that is disabled by default, but feature can be enabled by following the :ref:`building with DFU support <matter_lock_build_with_dfu_support>` instruction.

+.. matter_door_lock_sample_button1_end

 Button 2:
     Changes the lock state to the opposite one.